stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 infinity, and the string "NaN" is mapped to not-a-number.
 Bare versions of Infinity, -Infinity, and NaN are also allowed.

-Nice function to have:  validate data against model's data block definitions.
+Functions for future versions:

-Another nice function:  allow user to specify location of serialized JSON file for reuse.
++ validate data against model's data block definitions

 ### sampler_runset

-Each call to cmdstan to runs the HMC-NUTS sampler for a specified number of iterations.
+Each call to CmdStan to runs the HMC-NUTS sampler for a specified number of iterations.
 In order to check that the model is well-specified and the sampler has converged during warmup we run the sampler multiple times, each time using the same random seed for the random number generator and a different offset.